Xilinx/Vitis_Libraries/graph/docs/src/guide_L2/kernels/ConvertCscCsr.rst

       :width: 80%
       :align: center

-As we can see from the figure:
+As seen from the figure:

-1. firstly call the Module `calculate degree` to generate the transfer offset array.
+1. Firstly, call the Module `calculate degree` to generate the transfer offset array.
-2. by using the input offset and indice arrays and also the calculated new offset array, generate the new indice array
+2. By using the input offset and indice arrays and also the calculated new offset array, generate the new indice array.

 Profiling
 =========